SummaryRead the full fact sheet

 - the name of the person preparing the plan, and the date.

-Asthma and influenza
+Asthma and respiratory viruses

 You can’t really avoid them, but you can reduce your risk of catching viral infections: